TobiaRigon/PromptPack/README.md

 - Hidden folders and ignored files are shown but deselected by default.
 - All preview and configuration windows inherit the custom icon (`promptpack.ico`), if available.
 - The "Select Files to Include" window uses a dark background when the dark theme is enabled.
-- To avoid slowdowns, preview stops gathering content after 200 000 tokens.
-Export automatically splits files every 200 000 tokens.
+- To avoid slowdowns, preview stops gathering content after the selected token limit.
+Export files are split when they exceed this limit.

 ## License